Qzanhh/web102_prework/README.md

 Describe any challenges encountered while building the app.

-Sometime the instructions were quite confusing, but overall they were still easy to handle.
+Sometime the instructions were quite confused, but overall they were still easy to handle.

 ## License